DumplingsDevs/Pipelines/docs/troubleshooting.md

 ```
 ---

-### ConstructorValidationException
+### InterfaceImplementationException

-The decorator type's generic type does not align with the expected handler type.

 #### What happened?

+The decorator class is not implementing the expected interface, leading to a type mismatch between the expected and actual generic types.

 #### Bad example